6 Favorite Lines in the Crested Butte Extremes

 Crested Butte Mountain Resort is not just a regular ski area.
-What sets this resort apart from the rest is that it harbors some of the best steep terrain in North America.
+What sets this resort apart from the rest is that it harbors some of the best steep terrain in North America where you’ll find genuine Colorado extreme skiing.
 It’s the kind of steeps that make expert skiers pucker, keep the locals continually challenged, and humble even the best of us.

 It was this kind of challenge that drew us here in the first place.
-Growing weary of the lack of steeps and the superfluous crowds on the Front Range drove us to seek a different home.
+Growing weary of the lack of steeps and the superfluous crowds on the Front Range drove us to seek a different home to pursue Colorado extreme skiing.
 We landed here knowing that Crested Butte was a different scene.
 In fact, it’s so different that many of our best runs are not even on the map.

 That’s right.
 In order to know the names of the steeps, you have to look at the “Extremes Map”, officially called the Extreme Limits Ski Guide by Greg Payne and Sandra Cortner. (editor’s note: available at many local ski shops)

-After many years of skiing the extremes at Crested Butte Mountain Resort, we have honed in on some go-to favorite ski runs.
+After many years of Colorado extreme skiing at Crested Butte Mountain Resort, we have honed in on some go-to favorite ski runs.
 These are the kind of runs that we try to ski every time we hit the resort.
 Here’s six of our faves:

 1) Headwall, Powder 8 Gully